laravel/docs/eloquent-relationships.md

     $user->save();

 When removing a `belongsTo` relationship, you may use the `dissociate` method.
-This method will reset the foreign key as well as the relation on the child model:
+This method will set the relationship's foreign key to `null`:

     $user->account()->dissociate();

     $user->save();

-<a name="inserting-many-to-many-relationships"></a>
+<a name="updating-many-to-many-relationships"></a>
 ### Many To Many Relationships

 #### Attaching / Detaching

-When working with many-to-many relationships, Eloquent provides a few additional helper methods to make working with related models more convenient.
+Eloquent also provides a few additional helper methods to make working with related models more convenient.
 For example, let's imagine a user can have many roles and a role can have many users.
 To attach a role to a user by inserting a record in the intermediate table that joins the models, use the `attach` method:

     $user = App\User::find(1);